harshitkaushik444555/master-kubernetes/k8s-architecture.md

 Pod
 ```
 A Pod is the smallest and simplest unit of deployment in Kubernetes.
 It serves as a wrapper around one or more containers.
+containers are the fundamental building blocks, while pods are the operational units in Kubernetes that manage and group containers.
 ```

 Following are Worker Node components: